dynamicflow/rest-hapi-customers/README.md

 # REST Hapi Customers
-Is a simple project to show how to build a RESTful API using Hapi framework
+Is a simple project to show how to build a RESTful API using Hapi framework.

 Requirements
 ------------